OHI-Science/ohiprep/Global/SAUP-FishCatchByGearType_Halpern2008/README.md

 1. **catch**: average catch rate (tons per km2 per year) by gear type for all reported fish species caught 1999-2003.
 360 rows and 720 columns.
 1. **fishprod**: catch divided by average productivity (g Carbon/m2/yr) using Vertically Generalized Production Model (VGPM).
 1024 rows and 2048 columns.

-An area raster is given for each product.
+An area raster (in km2) is given for each product.

 ## Gear Types